SiddhantBhattarai825/Security-Coding-Practices/A07:2021 - Identification and Authentication Failures.md

-# Secure Coding Practices for .NET API: Addressing OWASP Top 10 (A07:2021 - Identification and Authentication Failures)
+# Secure Coding Practices for PHP (WordPress and Laravel): Addressing OWASP Top 10 (A07:2021 - Identification and Authentication Failures)

 ## Comprehensive Authentication Security Implementation